 We assessed the performances for DBG2OLC and LRScaf on E. coli, A. thaliana, and H. sapiens (Supplementary Table 9).
-Both of scaffolders are able to improve the assembly contiguity.
+Both of scaffolders could improve the assembly contiguity.
 The BUSCO measurements for DBG2OLC are worse than the draft assemblies.
 The BUSCO measurements for LRScaf significantly improve after scaffolding step.
 On E. coli, both of scaffolds could improve the draft assembly closed to genome size with NG50 value 4.6 Mbp.
 On A. thaliana, the NG50 value for DBG2OLC is about two times longer than that of LRScaf.
 The assembly contiguity (NG50 and NGA50) for LRScaf is about two times longer than that of DBG2OLC on H. sapiens.
 The run time for LRScaf is faster two times than DBG2OLC on E. coli, however, slower two times than DBG2OLC on A. thaliana.
 The memory usage for LRScaf is superior or equal to that for DBG2OLC.

 The computational system information and source code

 The draft assembly’s construction and the scaffolding procedures for two small genomes and H. sapiens were performed on a 1 Tb memory Linux machine with 48 CPUs incorporating Hyper-threading technology.
 The scaffolding procedures for A. thaliana, O. sativa, S. pennellii, and Z. mays were performed on a cluster with three nodes.
 Each node is 256 Gb memory capacity and 24 CPUs.
-The memory usage of construction for the draft assemblies of Z. mays was exceeded our maximum memory capacity (1 Tb).
+The memory usage of construction for the draft assemblies of Z. mays exceeded our maximum memory capacity (1 Tb).
 Hence, we used the draft assemblies GCA_000005005.5, GCF_000306695.2, and GCA_001517065.4 for Z. mays and H. sapiens (CHM1 and NA12878), respectively.
 All the methods are set to 8 threads if it supports multi-threads.

-LRScaf is written in Java™ and is capable of running on all platforms including Linux, Windows, and Mac if Java Running Environment (JRE) was installed.
+LRScaf is written in Java™ and is capable of running on all platforms including Linux, Windows, and Mac if Java Running Environment (JRE) installed.
 The source code is available on GitHub (https://github.com/shingocat/lrscaf).
 We provide a packaged jar file which could be used straight out of the box and the compilation steps for advanced users.

 The parameters settings for LRScaf in the benchmark

-The values of parameter for LRScaf is adjusted according to three main factors: the contiguity of draft assembly, the coverage of long reads, and the TGS mapper (BLASR or minimp2).
-The biggest difference is the identity parameter for LRScaf with different TGS mapper.
+The values of the parameter for LRScaf is adjusted according to three main factors: the contiguity of draft assembly, the coverage of long reads, and the TGS mapper (BLASR or minimp2).
+The most significant difference is the identity parameter for LRScaf with different TGS mapper.
 The value of identity parameter for LRScaf with BLASR is over 0.7 in 26 out of 29 cases whereas this value is 0.1 in 25 out of 29 cases on LRScaf with minimap2.
 The value of min_contig_length is adjusted basing on the assembly contiguity of draft assembly.
 The value of mini_supported_links is adjusted basing on the coverage of long reads.